hicksjduk/jsonschema/README.md

 * `BodyWithProperty2`, which requires p1 and p2, and also allows p4.
 * `BodyWithProperty3`, which requires p1 and p3, and also allows p4.

-Note, however, that the sub-schemas allow additional properties; so a document that contains all of p1, p2 and p3 will pass validation against both sub-schemas but fail because it should pass against only one.

 Then the root element of the document is described using a "oneOf" element that references the two possible sub-schemas.

+Note, however, that each sub-schema allows additional properties that are not specified in that schema; so a document that contains all of p1, p2 and p3 will pass validation against both sub-schemas but fail because it should pass against only one.

 I suspect that there may be other ways to represent this, but this seems to me to be the most elegant and readable way to do it.